Trading Subsidiaries: Using one, or think you should be?

 In terms of risk, the Charity Commission’s guidance states that “trading subsidiaries must be used for non-primary purpose trades involving significant risk”.
 In practice, this issue tends to require a finely balanced judgement call as to whether a subsidiary should (or must) be used for certain types of trading.
 The ‘significant risk’ in issue is that the trading results in some form of loss which then has to be financed out of the assets of the charity.
 Potentially this could put the charity trustees in breach of their general legal duty to manage the charity’s resources responsibly.

 It is important to note that there can be drawbacks to using a trading subsidiary – not least the administrative burden of operating a separate entity with its own board and specific legal and compliance obligations.
 This is particularly worth bearing in mind if neither risk nor tax are primary considerations.

 If your charity has a trading subsidiary – or you think that perhaps it should – please get in touch with David Kirby and he would be happy to help.
 This could range from providing a simple deed of covenant, helping you establish a new subsidiary, or advising on the appropriate contractual arrangements between the subsidiary and the charity.
 David can be contacted at email@example.com

-An Action Planning Associate, David Kirby is a charity specialist lawyer with ten years’ experience of working as a legal advisor for charities, in charities and for the charity regulator.
+An Action Planning Consultant, David Kirby is a charity specialist lawyer with ten years’ experience of working as a legal advisor for charities, in charities and for the charity regulator.
 David provides a broad range of legal services for charities and is particularly focused on delivering an affordable (yet high quality) service for charities that are reluctant to pay the high fees which many firms charge.